tedsuo/opentelemetry.io/content/en/status/_index.md

 - **Draft** components are under design, and have not been added to the specification.
 - **Experimental** components are released and available for beta testing.
+- **Experimental - Feature Freeze** components are released and available for final testing.
 - **Stable** components are backwards compatible and covered under long term support.
 - **Deprecated** components are stable, but may eventually be removed.